Last Updated on December 28, 2020

 25. West Coast – Strahan, Queenstown & Gordon River

 An absolute must on any Tasmanian holiday itinerary.
 River cruises, wilderness, the raw beauty of Queenstown – so much to see.

-A family owned company – since 1896!
+A family-owned company – since 1896!
 We highly recommended boarding one of their cruises when visiting the South West.
 On a still day, the reflections in the Gordon River are stunning.
-Cruises go across Macquarie Harbour and out to the entrance of the harbour before plying their way up river… Read more on their website.
+Cruises go across Macquarie Harbour and out to the entrance of the harbor before plying their way up the river… Read more on their website.

 11 km north of Strahan (on the Zeehan road).
 Huge sand dunes, fabulous for tobogganing!
 Toboggans can be hired from a few places in Strahan or take your own… boogie boards maybe.